okjoe360/okjoe360/README.md

 - 👋 Hi, I’m @okjoe360
-- 👀 I’m interested in Python, Javascript, php, goland and C#
+- 👀 I’m interested in Data, Python, Javascript, php, goland and C#
 - 🌱 I’m currently learning Data Science, golang and C#
-- 💞️ I’m looking to collaborate on SSR
+- 💞️ I’m looking to collaborate on Data Analysis & SSR
 - 📫 How to reach me ...

 <!---